-- All products have been 'graded' against the ten One Planet Living principles and by scanning a QR code all staff can access this information about all products. - Drawing on the experience of all the development and refurbishment projects undertaken Minimum Quality Standards have been developed for new projects.
-This includes sustainability requirements covering energy, water and product selection.
-Broad agreement to favour lighter weight designs for future projects. - The new accommodation for the SCCS students was a modular offsite solution which eliminates the need for cement.
-It also partly made use of an existing structure that was unused. - Plastic wrap for pallets was eliminated ad replaced with reusable cargo nets and strapping.
-Research into the replacement of bubble-wrap is ongoing with an alternative identified and being tested. - Seven items of hard copy collateral were removed from rooms, including: Post cards, Maintenance cards, Eco Guides, Laundry Tag, Departure card.
+- All products have been 'graded' against the ten One Planet Living principles and by scanning a QR code all staff can access this information about all products. - Drawing on the experience of all the development and refurbishment projects undertaken, Minimum Quality Standards have been developed for new projects.
+This includes sustainability requirements covering energy, water, and product selection. - Broad agreement to favour lighter weight designs for future projects. - The new accommodation for the SCCS students was a modular offsite solution, which eliminated the need for cement.
+It also partly made use of an existing structure that was unused. - Plastic wrap for pallets was eliminated and replaced with reusable cargo nets and strapping.
+Research into the replacement of bubble-wrap is ongoing with an alternative identified and being tested. - Seven items of hard copy collateral were removed from rooms, including: post cards, maintenance cards, eco guides, laundry tags, and departure cards.